Timesaving Excel Pivot Table Keyboard Shortcuts

 5. Select an entire pivot table (not including report filters)

-Select a cell in a pivot table and press Control + A or press Control + Shift + * (asterisk).
+Select a cell in a pivot table and press Ctrl + A or press Ctrl + Shift + * (asterisk).

 6. Create a pivot chart on the same sheet